github-cloudlabsuser-076/aiw-devops-with-github-lab-files/CONTRIBUTING.md

-# How to contribute to ContosoTraders - Part 1
+# How to contribute to ContosoTraders

 This repo is a reference and learning resource and everyone is invited to contribute, however not all PRs will be accepted into the main branch (**`main`**).